Roma Termini railway station: History

 In 1937, it was decided to replace the old station, as part of the planning for the 1942 World's Fair, which was never held because of the outbreak of World War II.
 The old station was demolished, and part of the new station was constructed, but in 1943, upon the collapse of the Italian fascist government, works were halted.
-The side structures of the design by Angiolo Mazzoni del Grande still form part of the present-day station.
+The side structures of the design by Angiolo Mazzoni still form part of the present-day station.

 The station building today

 The current building was designed by the two teams selected through a competition in 1947: Leo Calini and Eugenio Montuori; Massimo Castellazzi, Vasco Fadigati, Achille Pintonello and Annibale Vitellozzi.
 It was inaugurated in 1950.
 The building is characterized by the linear lobby hall, a tall space of monumental dimensions.
-This great hall is fronted by full height glass walls, and is covered by a concrete roof that consists of a flattened and segmented arch, a modernist version of a barrel vault from a Roman bath.
+This great hall is fronted by full-height glass walls, and is covered by a concrete roof that consists of a flattened and segmented arch, a modernist version of a barrel vault from a Roman bath.
 The vault is structurally integrated with a cantilevered canopy that extends over the entrance drive.
 The result is a gravity-defying modernist structure that also recalls a similar achievement of Roman architecture.
 The back of the hall leads to a transition space of ticketing functions and shops before reaching the train shed, and is topped by an even longer building block that houses a 10-story hotel, clad with travertine.

 Access to the platforms can be gained on the main level and also via a subterranean passageway reached by escalators, both routes currently endowed with additional security measures.

 Architecturally, the building expresses the sense of arrival in Rome, and communicates a sense of the Eternal City as both modern and traditional, looking forward to the future as well as remembering its history.
 Its bold presence in the urban fabric expresses the diversity of the city's history, and speaks of the dramatic new scale of the modern industrial economy of Italy.

-The anodized aluminium frieze panels set in sequence along the length of the glass wall are the work of artist Amerigo Tot.
+The anodized aluminium frieze panels set in sequence along the length of the glass wall are the work of Hungarian-Italian artist Amerigo Tot.
 The composition is said to relate to the theme of capturing the dynamics in sound and speed of a train.